MatthieuD134/Base_Next_Project/README.md

 - Next.js with Typescript
 - CSS modules with Sass
-- Jess and Cypress for Testing
+- Jest and Cypress for Testing
 - Next.js' EsLint checks

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).